To install this package from Emacs, use package-install

 .

-the current session, in the personal dictionary or in the file-local variables.
+word temporarily for the current session, in the personal dictionary or in the

-Note that you can enter arbitrary input at the correction prompt in order to
+You can enter arbitrary input at the correction prompt in order to make the

-make the correction or to store a modified word in the personal dictionary.
+correction or to store a modified word in the personal dictionary.
+For example

 While inside the jinx-correct